-A. Any applicant or any person with an interest which is or may be adversely affected and who has participated in the administrative proceedings as an objector shall have the right to appeal as provided in §3303.B, if:

-1. the applicant or person is aggrieved by the decision of the hearing authority in an administrative review proceeding conducted pursuant to §3301; or review by a court of competent jurisdiction, but the availability of such review shall not be construed to limit the operation of the rights established in §920 of the Act.
+- A. Any applicant or any person with an interest which is or may be adversely affected and who has participated in the administrative proceedings as an objector shall have the right to appeal as provided in §3303.B, if: - 1. the applicant or person is aggrieved by the decision of the hearing authority in an administrative review proceeding conducted pursuant to §3301; or - 2. either the office or the hearing authority for administrative review under §3301 fails to act within time limits specified in the Act, or these regulations, whichever applies. - B. State Programs.
+Action of the office or hearing authority identified in §3303.A shall be subject to judicial review by a court of competent jurisdiction, but the availability of such review shall not be construed to limit the operation of the rights established in §920 of the Act.